 I guess what I’m really asking today is this…

-If you looked into your own eyes for a few minutes, contemplating where you are in your life, who you have surrounded yourself with, and what you’ve filled your time with, would you really see a happy, authentic, honest, and fulfilled you?
+If you looked into your own eyes for a few minutes, contemplating where you are in your life, who you have surrounded yourself with, who you have coupled yourself with at home, and what you’ve filled your time with, would you really see a happy, authentic, honest, and fulfilled you?

 Or would you find a very convincing lie?